-Finally, our analysis suggests a new avenue through which fossil-fuel subsidies can encourage peace.
-Past scholarship argues that, by reducing energy prices, fuel subsidies prevent urban riots and protests (Bates 1981; Kim and Urpelainen 2016).
-Fossil fuel subsidies also have spillover effects by depressing demand for illegally refined oil.
-This reduced demand decreases the expected benefits from oil theft, decreasing the likelihood of attacks.
-Our research suggests that subsidies also discourage armed conflict around pipelines criss-crossing more rural areas, a claim consistent with recent analyses of pipeline sabotage and oil theft in Mexico (International Crisis Group 2022).
+Our analysis identifies policy levers that affect attacks on oil infrastructure.
+First, our model and empirical findings suggest that fossil fuel subsidies can encourage peace.
+Past scholarship argues that, by reducing energy prices, fuel subsidies prevent urban protests (Bates 1981; Kim and Urpelainen 2016).
+Fossil fuel subsidies also depress demand for illegally refined oil and, thus, decrease the expected benefits from oil theft.
+This should decrease the likelihood of attacks, and our analysis of local fuel prices suggests that subsidies have a pacifying effect - a finding consistent with recent reports on pipeline sabotage and oil theft in Mexico (Crisis Group 2022).